isabella232/pmp-support-site/docs/users/060_searcher.md

 <br /><br />
 ##Wrapping Up

 Using the techniques detailed above, you too can become a Support Searcher Pro.
 You'll find what you're looking for quickly.
 It looks like a lot, but after you've used it a few times, it will click and become intuitive.
-If something isn't clicking or doesn't make sense, drop us a line to me, Jeff Nemic ([jeff@publicmediaplatform.org](mailto:jeff@publicmediaplatform.org)) or to [support@publicmediaplatform.org](mailto:support@publicmediaplatform.org) and we'll be happy to help you out!
+If something isn't clicking or doesn't make sense, drop us a line at [support@publicmediaplatform.org](mailto:support@publicmediaplatform.org) and we'll be happy to help you out!